-The EPA calculates the Air Quality Index by measuring ground level ozone, particle pollution, carbon monoxide and sulfer dioxide
+The EPA calculates the Air Quality Index by measuring ground level ozone, particle pollution, carbon monoxide and sulfur dioxide.

-Travis County had 10 days of air quality that were unhealthy for sensitive groups in 2015.
+Travis County had 4 days when air quality was unhealthy for sensitive groups in 2016.
 Sensitive groups include people with lung diseases, children, older adults, and people who exercise or work outdoors.
 The EPA’s AirNow website shares local, real-time air quality data to help people protect their health.

 The Austin MSA has good air quality, when compared to these select US cities.
 Only Portland has better air quality.
 Denver and Philadelphia have the fewest number of good air quality days among these cities.